Ali-Fallahi/Ali-Fallahi/README.md

 ## About Me:
-I love to learn everything about Django. 🐍<br>🔙 Backend developer. 🔚
+I love to learn everything about Django.<br>Backend developer.

 ## Socials: